ammolytics/projects/trickler/README.md

 The Open Trickler is described in greater detail [in this article](https://blog.ammolytics.com/2019-04-30/diy-smart-trickler.html).

+## Support

+Need help?
+[Join our Discord Server](https://discord.gg/WqTbyK2) to chat with other folks who are building the Open Trickler and helping each other out.

+This is a free, open-source project which does not come with any official support or warranty.

 ## Software

 The Mobile app for this project uses the [Flutter framework](https://flutter.dev/).
 The code can be found in the [`mobile/`](https://github.com/ammolytics/projects/blob/develop/trickler/mobile/) directory.